Kurilsk: History

 Ainu have been known to inhabit the present site of Kurilsk since the 2nd millennium BCE, with their settlement known as Shana, and under Russian rule as Syana (Сяна).
+The Ainu name is from San-nai (サン・ナイ), and it means "the settlement downstream of the swamp".
 Russian colonists first appeared on Iturup in the late 18th century, with the Japanese erecting a military post in 1800.
 Tensions between Russian and Japanese colonists in the area led to the Treaty of Shimoda, which saw the southern Kuril Islands officially placed under Japanese rule in 1855, remaining so until the end of World War II.

 Under Japanese administration that ended in 1945, the village of Shana was the central settlement of the island.
 As of August 15, 1945, the population of the village was 1,001.

 In 1947, the village was given its present name and granted town status by the Soviets.
 All Japanese villagers were exiled; however, the Japanese do not recognize it to have been legally dissolved and the city office of Nemuro in Hokkaido takes care of its family registry.